ArduSkyBot v2.0 [Git repo]

 - New version of the Printshield, adding IR receiver and protection diode for the servos.

 - Better demo code

 Order a print of this ThingTools and Utilities

 ArduSkyBot v2.0 [Git repo] by carlosgs is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure carlosgs would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure carlosgs would love to see what you've printed.
+Please document your print and share a Make with the community.